Stefan-Code/peer-harvest/README.md

 Usage: node peer-harvest.js -o peers.txt some.torrent | INFO_HASH | magnet:url

 Options:
-  -v, --verbosity            output verbosity.
-0: errors, 1:warnings, 2:info, 3:debug                                                  [default: 2]
-  --disable-dht              Disable DHT and use Trackers only
-  --disable-trackers         Disable Trackers and use DHT only
-  --print-peers              sends all peers to stdout - useful with the --silent option to parse output
-  -s, --silent               supress any unnecessary output
-  -o, --out-file             Specify the file IPs will get written to                                                                  [default: "peers.txt"]
-  --dht-port                 The Port to be used for DHT                                                                               [default: 20000]
-  -t, --timeout              The timout in seconds after the program terminates and stops looking for new Peers                        [default: 300]
+  -o, --out-file             Specify the file IPs will get written to  [default: "peers.txt"] -v, --verbosity            output verbosity.
+0: errors, 1:warnings, 2:info, 3:debug  [default: 2] -s, --silent               supress any unnecessary output  [boolean] --print-peers              sends all peers to stdout - useful with the --silent option to parse output  [boolean] -t, --timeout              The timout in seconds after the program terminates and stops looking for new Peers.
+Set to '0' (zero) to disable.  [default: 420]
+  --timeout-no-peers         Time after which the program terminates once no new peers have been found.
+Takes no effect until a peer is found.
+Set to '0' (zero) to disable.  [default: 30]
-  -p, --torrent-port         The Port we are listening on for Bittorrent connections                                                   [default: 6881]
-  -l, --trackers             A comma seperated list of trackers to query                                                               [default: "udp://open.demonii.com:1337,udp://tracker.coppersurfer.tk:6969"]
+  --dht-port                 The Port to be used for DHT  [default: 20000] -p, --torrent-port         The Port we are listening on for Bittorrent connections  [default: 6881] --max-connections          Max. number of connections for PEX  [default: 2000] -l, --trackers             A comma seperated list of trackers to query  [default: "udp://open.demonii.com:1337,udp://tracker.coppersurfer.tk:6969"]
-  --overwrite                Overwrite output file if it already exists
-  --disable-tracker-parsing  Disables looking for trackers in the torrent file or magnet link.
-Only uses those provided in --trackers
+  --disable-trackers         Disable Trackers and use DHT only  [boolean] --disable-dht              Disable DHT and use Trackers only  [boolean] --disable-pex              Disable Peer Exchange  [boolean] --disable-tracker-parsing  Disables looking for trackers in the torrent file or magnet link.
+Only uses those provided in --trackers  [boolean]
+  --disable-out-file         Disables output to file.
+Useful together with --print-peers.  [boolean] --overwrite                Overwrite output file if it already exists  [boolean] --append                   Append to the output file if it already exists - CAREFUL: This may lead to duplicates in the output file!  [boolean]
   -h, --help                 Show help

 by stefan.github@gmail.com